Life Is Beautiful: Critical response

 The film was praised by the Italian press, with Benigni treated as a "national hero."
 Pope John Paul II, who received a private screening with Benigni, placed it in his top five favourite films.
-It holds a "Fresh" 80% approval rating on review aggregation website Rotten Tomatoes, based on 92 reviews with an average rating of 7.50/10.
+It holds a "Fresh" 81% approval rating on review aggregation website Rotten Tomatoes, based on 94 reviews with an average rating of 7.5/10.
 The site's consensus reads: "Benigni's earnest charm, when not overstepping its bounds into the unnecessarily treacly, offers the possibility of hope in the face of unflinching horror".
+Metacritic assigned the film a weighted average score of 58 out of 100, based on 32 critics, indicating "mixed or average reviews".

-Roger Ebert gave the film 3.5/4 stars, stating: "At Cannes, it offended some left-wing critics with its use of humor in connection with the Holocaust.
+Roger Ebert gave the film 3.5/4 stars, stating: "[According to Benigni] the movie has stirred up venomous opposition from the right wing in Italy [and at] Cannes, it offended some left-wing critics with its use of humor in connection with the Holocaust.
 What may be most offensive to both wings is its sidestepping of politics in favor of simple human ingenuity.
 The film finds the right notes to negotiate its delicate subject matter ...
 The movie actually softens the Holocaust slightly, to make the humor possible at all.
 In the real death camps there would be no role for Guido.
 But Life Is Beautiful is not about Nazis and Fascists, but about the human spirit.
 It is about rescuing whatever is good and hopeful from the wreckage of dreams.
 About hope for the future.
 About the necessary human conviction, or delusion, that things will be better for our children than they are right now."
 Michael Wilmington of the Chicago Tribune gave the movie a score of 100/100, calling it: "A deeply moving blend of cold terror and rapturous hilarity.
 Lovingly crafted by Italy's top comedian and most popular filmmaker, it's that rare comedy that takes on a daring and ambitious subject and proves worthy of it."

 Richard Schickel, writing for Time, argued, "There are references to mass extermination, but that brutal reality is never vividly presented".
 He concluded that "even a hint of the truth about the Holocaust would crush [Benigni]'s comedy."
 Owen Gleiberman of Entertainment Weekly gave it a B−, calling it "undeniably some sort of feat—the first feel-good Holocaust weepie.
 It's been a long time coming."
 However, Glieberman stated: "There's only one problem.
 As shot, it looks like a game".

 Michael O'Sullivan, writing for The Washington Post, called it "sad, funny and haunting."